GiGurra/heisenberg/README.md

 A scala library for dynamic data

 Heisenberg solves, without loss of information, the problems of
-* Persistence of partially defined data types
+* Persistence of partially defined and evolving data types
-* Routing of partially defined data types
+* Routing of partially defined and evolving data types
 * Data migration and versioning
 * Data model consolidation